Joe Trohman

 Joseph Mark Trohman (born September 1, 1984) is an American musician.
-He is the lead guitarist and backing vocalist of the rock band Fall Out Boy, as well as the lead guitarist for heavy metal supergroup the Damned Things.
+He is the co-founder, guitarist and backing vocalist of the rock band Fall Out Boy, as well as the lead guitarist for heavy metal supergroup the Damned Things.
 Fall Out Boy began in 2001 as Trohman and Pete Wentz's side project from the hardcore punk scene they were involved with, and the band has scored four number one albums on the US Billboard 200, as well as numerous platinum and multi platinum singles in the US and abroad.

 After a five-year hiatus, Fall Out Boy announced a comeback with a new album, tour, and single in February 2013.
 Since then, the band has released four full-length albums, along with two EPs, a remix album, and a second greatest-hits compilation.

 Early life

 The son of a cardiologist, Trohman was born in Hollywood, Florida.
 He was raised in South Russell, Ohio, before his family moved to the Chicago area.
 His family is Jewish, although he noted to JVibe, "I think we were more Jewish culturally than we were religiously because after my brother's bar mitzvah, we stopped going to synagogue entirely."
 Trohman attended New Trier High School in Winnetka, Illinois, and played bass with fellow Fall Out Boy band member Pete Wentz in a band called Arma Angelus.
+As mentioned in his memoir, Trohman has a younger brother.